 She continues, saying “if I plan to leave the house i’ll need to get ready (put on socks, sunscreen, etc.).
 By the time i’m done, the dog will be waiting for my by the door hoping I take him out.“

-Clearly, the Bernese Mountain dog described by the owner has high adaptive intelligence.
-From the dog’s previous experiences, the Bernese learned when the owner was going to leave the house and what signals led up to the leaving.
+Clearly, this berner described by the owner has high adaptive intelligence.
+Learning from the dog’s past experiences, the Bernese knew when the owner was going to leave the house and what signals led up to the leaving.

 And of course, the dog wants to leave with the owner.
 So, he solves this problem by waiting patiently by the door and asking politely.

 This is just one of the many great stories of why Bernese Mountain dogs have high adaptive intelligence.
 Plus, it’s why Berners have become popular “nanny dogs.”
 After all, it takes a smart dog to handle and tolerate the roughness of kids.

 Smart Toys for Smart Berners